-- Pupils may use only approved e-mail accounts on the school system. - Pupils must immediately tell a teacher if they receive offensive e-mail. - Pupils must not reveal details of themselves or others, such as address or telephone number, or arrange to meet anyone in e-mail communication. - Access in school to external personal e-mail accounts is not allowed except where a teacher has specifically requested it for example to retrieve a piece of work emailed from home.
+- Pupils may use only approved e-mail accounts on the school system. - Pupils must immediately tell a teacher if they receive offensive comments on social media platforms, emails or documents that have been used collaboratively - Pupils must not reveal details of themselves or others, such as address or telephone number, or arrange to meet anyone when using online communication. - Access in school to external personal e-mail accounts is not allowed except where a teacher has specifically requested it for example to retrieve a piece of work emailed from home.